-4.3.3 KBAs and protected areas
+5.3.3 KBAs and protected areas

 While KBAs are sites of elevated conservation importance, they are not necessarily protected areas, because they are identified on the basis of information on species and ecosystems, without taking into account the management status of the site.
 The fact that KBAs are identified independently of protected areas (even if boundary delineation processes do take into account the existence of protected areas) means that comparing the distribution of KBAs with the distribution of protected areas is a useful way of identifying gaps in the protected areas network, and of highlighting species or ecosystems that are not adequately protected.
 Once such gaps are identified, however, there are many possible ways of achieving the objective of ensuring that threatened biodiversity and associated ecosystem services are conserved.
-These include expansion of existing protected areas by resource users (e.g., local communities, private companies, etc.) or integration of biodiversity conservation into plans and policies for development sectors with an environmental footprint, for example water, tourism and energy.
+These include expansion of existing protected areas or creation of new ones, as well as sympathetic management of areas outside protected areas by resource users (e.g., local communities, private companies, etc.) or integration of biodiversity conservation into plans and policies for development sectors with an environmental footprint, for example water, tourism and energy.

-Figure 4.26 Map of KBAs and CMZs in Tunisia
+Figure 5.26 Map of KBAs and CMZs in Tunisia

 An indication of the degree of overlap between KBAs and protected areas was obtained by overlaying the KBA maps with available spatial information on protected areas.
-Information from the World Database on Protected Areas was used as a basis but with updated data from several countries (Table 4.35).
+Information from the World Database on Protected Areas was used as a basis but with updated data from several countries (Table 5.35).
 The analysis shows that, of 438 KBAs present in countries with reliable data, 189 (43%) are entirely or partly within protected areas.
 In all, 23,472 km2, or 13% of the terrestrial area of KBAs in the hotspot, is covered by protected areas.
-This percentage is different among countries, with Egypt, Cabo Verde and FYR of Macedonia having the greatest level of protection for KBAs (Table 4.36).
+This percentage is different among countries, with Egypt, Cabo Verde and FYR of Macedonia having the greatest level of protection for KBAs (Table 5.36).